-Not all bugs you find belong into Novell's bugzilla.
-So before you report anything to bugzilla.novell.com, please consider the following:
+Not all bugs you find belong into openSUSE's bugzilla.
+So before you report anything to bugzilla.opensuse.org, please consider the following:

-If your upstream report is set to "fixed" and includes a patch, you should set your opensuse report from "upstream" to "assigned" for the openSUSE developers to decide whether to release the fix as official update or not.
+If your upstream report is set to "fixed" and includes a patch, you should set your opensuse report from "upstream" to "confirmed" for the openSUSE developers to possibly backport the fix.

 Enhancements almost always are something to report upstream.
-If you feel there is something crucial that is in upstream trunk, i.e. not released yet but already existent, or lacking upstream but really important, then please discuss that issue on the opensuse-kde mailinglist or put it on the agenda for the bi-weekly IRC meeting.
+If you feel there is something crucial that is in upstream git, i.e. not released yet but already existent, or lacking upstream but really important, then please discuss that issue on the [opensuse-kde] mailinglist or the #opensuse-kde IRC channel.